The Best Places to Snowboard or Ski Near Chicago with Kids

 This family-friendly Southwest Michigan ski slope, terrain park, and snow tubing area has something for outdoor winter sports enthusiasts of all ages and ability levels.
 Most ski lifts are less than 60 seconds long, giving kids more time to spend on the slopes.
 Two bunny hills makes this mountain a good one for beginners

-Lessons for kids ages 5 and up are available, and instructors here strongly recommend you call in advance to book those lessons, as availability is limited for the 2020-2021 season.
+Lessons for kids ages 5 and up are available, and instructors here strongly recommend you arrive early to purchase Saturday lessons as they will begin promptly at 5 p.m.

-Covid-19 safety measures: Face coverings are required in most locations, and social distancing must be maintained in all lines and indoors.
-No indoor eating or drinking is allowed and there are several locations for grab and go food.
-Check the website for the current policy.
+Covid-19 safety measures: Face coverings are required in most locations, and social distancing must be maintained whenever possible.
+Policies will likely change throughout the season, so Timber Ridge encourages visitors to check the website for the current policy.

 600 River Road